-Individuals in this program have the opportunity to learn communication/life/safety skills, pursue community volunteer and job development goals, pursue academic goals, learn basic housekeeping duties, and participate in various recreational activities and outings.
+Individuals in this program have the opportunity to learn communication/life/safety skills, pursue community volunteer and job development goals, pursue academic goals, learn basic housekeeping duties, and participate in various recreational activities and outings within the community.

 Conflict resolution, counselling, occupational therapy and physiotherapy services are also available.

 The Learning Centre Program